 I’m professionally curious.
 As a freelance journalist, I specialize in science, the environment, food, and travel.
 Whether I’m writing about brain surgery, biofuel, or snail archaeology, I enjoy translating complex concepts into evocative stories.
 I’m inspired by big ideas that can change the world, and I love sharing discoveries with others.

-My articles have appeared in Scientific American, SAPIENS, The Atlantic, Medscape, Outside, The Economist, the New York Times, National Geographic Adventure, Cook’s Science, Sunset, Via, Phoenix magazine, Arizona Highways, and Atlas Obscura.
+My articles have appeared in Scientific American, SAPIENS, The Atlantic, Medscape, BBC Travel, Outside, The Economist, the New York Times, National Geographic Adventure, Cook’s Science, Sunset, Via, Phoenix magazine, Arizona Highways, and Atlas Obscura.
 I also write and edit science video scripts for SciShow.
 My work has taken me to fascinating places: I’ve watched neurosurgery up-close, wrangled cattle, and been rained on 7,000 feet underground.